tbhuu/gupta-rgbd/README.md

     b.
 VLFeat from http://www.vlfeat.org/.

    c. liblinear from http://www.csie.ntu.edu.tw/~cjlin/liblinear/.
+    * The liblinear that already exists in the **rgbd** repository does not seem to be working.
+You should delete the folder liblinear-1.94.
+Then, you download the library using the link above, extract it, rename it to liblinear-1.94 and copy it to folder external.
     * In the Makefile of external/liblinear-1.94/matlab, you need to modify the MATLABDIR to points to where you install MATLAB, for example:
     ```sh
     MATLABDIR ?= /usr/local/MATLAB/R2015a
     ```

    d. liblinear dense from http://ttic.uchicago.edu/~smaji/projects/digits/.
+    * The liblinear dense that already exists in the **rgbd** repository does not seem to be working.
+You should delete the folder liblinear-1.5.-dense.
+Then, you download the library using the link above, extract it, rename it to liblinear-1.5-dense and copy it to folder external.
     * In the Makefile of external/liblinear-1.5-dense/matlab, you need to modify the MATLABDIR to points to where you install MATLAB, for example:
     ```sh
     MATLABDIR ?= /usr/local/MATLAB/R2015a